AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 PC_BG_07_36_002.

 Alan and Janet Wurtzburger’s collection of African sculpture, Oceanic art, and Pre-Columbian and Native American art goes on display.
-The Baltimore philanthropists began collecting works from African and Oceanic countries and giving them to the BMA in order to acquaint the people of Baltimore with artistic expressions of some of the world’s most creative Indigenous cultures.
-The couple ultimately acquired more than 400 outstanding examples and also served as Trustees for many years.
+The Baltimore philanthropists began collecting works from African and Oceanic countries and giving them to the BMA in order to acquaint the people of Baltimore with artistic expressions Indigenous cultures from around the world.
+The couple ultimately acquire more than 400 outstanding examples and also serve as Trustees for many years.

 1960